flyntwp/flynt/docs/getting-started/recap.md

 # 7. Recap and Further Reading

-You have now successfully completed your first component!
+Congratulations on building your first component!
 In this "Getting Started" series we have walked through the key steps in making a reusable component:

 ```
-  ImageSlider/
+  PostSlider/
   ├── ✅ assets/
   |   ├── downloadIcon.svg
   ├── ✅ index.twig